Kids are expensive — but entertaining them doesn’t have to be. When your crew’s off school, you can enjoy lots of fun, family friendly things on a

 9. Explore the Rosenthal Education Center at the Cincinnati Art Museum.
 Free!
 (While we’re at it, admission to the Art Museum is always free!)

 10. Check out Third Sunday Funday at the Taft.
-Both admission and parking are free!
+Admission and parking are always free on Sunday!

 11. Explore Big Bone Lick State Park.
 Free.

 12. Let your inner gamer loose at Arcade Legacy. $5 for an entire hour of fun!

 13. Visit The Dungeon at King Arthur’s Court Toys.
 Free!

 14. Sign up for a program at your local library branch.

 15. Take an art class at Happen, Inc. (Free!)